How to transfer utilities when moving

 Check the energy in your new home

 Finally, after you have moved to your new home, we recommend that you plan the arrival of a technician and check the energy of your home.
 This audit will let you know if you need to improve insulation, air ducts, or a stove in a new house.
 Essentially, it informs the homeowner about how and where the air enters the house.
-If something is wrong, you can hire reconstruction contractors to fix it.
+If something is wrong, you can hire a construction contractor to fix it.

 Other important tasks that you must complete before moving